NPDES Annual Report

 City crews inspected manholes, inlets, and piped storm drainage systems to ensure that the city storm drain system is in good repair and that no sanitary lines connect to them.

-In this permit term, the Health Department conducted inspections at 22 municipal facilities that are required to be inspected under EPA’s “Good Housekeeping” program. (see Figure 6(PDF, 2MB)).
+In this permit term, the Health Department conducted inspections at 22 municipal facilities that are required to be inspected under EPA’s “Good Housekeeping” program. (see Figure 6(PDF, 779KB)).

 7. Industrial and Related Facilities

-One hundred three industrial facilities were inspected for compliance with State of Nebraska issued NPDES permits.
+Ninety-eight industrial facilities were inspected for compliance with State of Nebraska issued NPDES permits.
 One of the Mayor's Performance Indicators for Water Quality is to assure that at least 90% of industries pose minimal risk of illicit discharge to the stormwater system.
-In FY21-22, 95% of the facilities posed minimal risk of illicit discharge.
-For the past four years, this performance indicator has been achieved. (see Figure 7(PDF, 2MB)).
+In FY22-23, 97% of the facilities posed minimal risk of illicit discharge.
+For the past six years, this performance indicator has been achieved. (see Figure 7(PDF, 786KB)).

 8. Monitoring Program

-The State approved Best Management Practice (BMP) monitoring for our wet weather monitoring for this permit term.
-This year was the fourth year of a five-year permit.
-Overall data analysis will be provided in year five.
+The State approved utilizing Best Management Practices (BMP) monitoring for our wet weather monitoring for this permit term.
+This year was the fifth and final year of a five-year permit.
+Overall data analysis is provided as part of the final BMP Monitoring report.

 Figures